If you are learning scales on guitar, you have probably encountered guitar scale sequence exercises like this:

 2 – 1/ 3-2/4-3 etc. pattern in semiquavers

-If you don’t know from where to start improvising, read step by step guide to improvising on guitar and then apply the ideas have just learnt from this lesson about guitar scale sequencing to your own compositions.
+If you don’t know from where to start improvising, read step by step guide to improvising on guitar and then apply the ideas have just learnt from this lesson on sequencing to your own compositions.

 You may consider giving a donation, by which you will be helping a songwriter achieve his dreams.
 Each contribution, no matter how small, will make a difference.